HeliosProfiles/DCS-Spitfire-LFMkIX-Profile-By-MadKreator37/README.md

 # Helios Profile for the DCS Spitfire LFMkIX by MadKreator37
-This is a profile for Helios Virtual Cockpit to support the the DCS Spitfire LFMkIX.
+This is a profile for Helios Virtual Cockpit to support the DCS Spitfire LFMkIX.

 ### Creating a New Profile